chris-short/chrisshort.net/content/post/joining-openshift-team/index.md

 {{< mc >}}

 The past year on the Ansible team has been filled with ups and downs.
 Don't get me wrong, [the first few months working on the Ansible team were phenomenal](https://chrisshort.net/the-importance-of-psychological-safety/).
 I won an award voted on by my peers and leadership, I was doing work, and getting great feedback.
-But, with the unknowns with IBM, leadership changes within my business unit, getting diagnosed with shingles, already having a disability, and receiving a serious mental health diagnosis...
-I had a lot on my plate.
+But, after [the IBM acquisition announcement](/one-fish-two-fish-blue-fish-sporting-new-red-hat/) and abrupt changes within my business unit, I wasn't getting what I needed anymore.

 I was still able to do good work but, it was harder to be passionate about Ansible outside of the container world.
 The two very much have a great story together that will continue to grow.
 But, all the work with Ansible outside of the scope of Kubernetes and Operators wasn't *nearly* as fun to me anymore.
 I wanted to follow my passion.

-On another note, the context switch between product marketing to doing literally anything technical has become an increasingly harder and harder leap for me personally.
-Couple that with the context switching necessary to bounce back and forth between the Ansible and Kubernetes tooling and processes, I was grinding myself down.
-Live and learn, I guess.

-I still managed to accomplish a lot in the barely over a year on the team as a product marketer:
+I still managed to do a lot in the a little over a year on the Ansible team as a product marketer:

 [![Twitter thread on Ben Cotton and I's One Year Red Hat Anniversaries](red-hat-anniversary-tweet.png)](https://twitter.com/FunnelFiasco/status/1143476930425102336)

 ## Why now though?

 I've been looking to make a move to the OpenShift team since before April (when things were calmer).
-I had a failed attempt at joining the Developer Advocates on the OpenShift team.
+I had a failed attempt at joining as a Developer Advocate.
 That would have been fun but, the team rightly pointed at my utter lack of coding experience and decided otherwise.
 It stung a little but, makes complete and total sense.
 I am looking forward to working with the person they did end up hiring at some point.

 Another motivator for making this move now, was when I took the time to move my newsletter, [DevOps'ish](https://devopsish.com) out from behind Cloudflare.
 After several complaints from readers in Russia, I decided to put forth a modicum of effort to deter unfriendly regimes from blocking my various web properties.
 I also wanted a consistent method for doing this.

 I started to work on what I thought would be a relatively simple project: a globally load balanced, block storage backed platform to host static web sites.
-After multiple attempts at building some semblance of a multicloud platform, consults with friends in and outside cloud providers, and quite a bit of discussion in the DevOps'ish Telegram I came to a conclusion.
+After many attempts at building some semblance of a multicloud platform, consults with friends in and outside cloud providers, and quite a bit of discussion in the DevOps'ish Telegram I came to a conclusion.
 What I was trying to build wasn't possible unless I went all in with one cloud provider.
 The alternative was to layer a platform on top of the various providers' cloud primitives.
 The obvious answer to this for me was [**Kubernetes**](/tags/kubernetes/).
 That's when I knew, it was time to move to a Kubernetes day job.
 If I couldn't do this then not many other people could.
+They probably could use my help on a wide variety of things.
 But, never forget, Kubernetes is an iteration in technology, it's not the destination.

 ## Thank you, Ansible

 Thank you to the Ansible team and especially my Ansible marketing teammates.
 You've brought me into Red Hat, welcomed me with open arms, and shared your knowledge (and dogs) with me.
 You have all been wonderful teammates!
-I look forward to contining to work together more collaboratively as Red Hatters in the very near future (aka tomorrow).
+I look forward to contining to work together more as Red Hatters in the very near future (aka tomorrow).

 ![Ansible has already won](ansible-has-already-won.png)